jnozzi/cocoadev.com/SiteContent/General/JavaBridge.markdown

 ----

-[[CocoaJava]] has been permanently removed in 10.6 (Snow Leopard) so apps that rely on it will crash on launch and log some errors to system.log, viewable in Console.app.
+General/CocoaJava has been permanently removed in 10.6 (Snow Leopard) so apps that rely on it will crash on launch and log some errors to system.log, viewable in Console.app.
 It shouldn't come as a huge surprise, but now it's officially time to move on...

 ----

-Cyberduck (a [[CocoaJava]] app) still works under 10.6 (Snow Leopard).
-It now uses Rococoa instead of the old [[JavaBridge]].
+Cyberduck (a General/CocoaJava app) still works under 10.6 (Snow Leopard).
+It now uses Rococoa instead of the old General/JavaBridge.